gauravkapoor27/Dynamic-Time-Series-App/README.md

 See the gifs below for illustrations of these functionalities, or try out the app yourself!

-Note: Unfortunately, the gifs don't show the dropdown menu for some reason.
+Note: Unfortunately, the gifs don't show the dropdown menu, but they weren't that special anyway.

 ## Speed Control
 ![speed](https://user-images.githubusercontent.com/96806035/211164824-bfc4c04d-85fd-4746-96a6-5815cedff57a.gif)